Repository Explorer

 Support for AI usage analysis (EU directive)

-Every object that have had AI generate any kind of information will have this tagged.
+Every object that has had AI generate any kind of information will have this tagged.

 The QualiAI will automatically update the properties when used to create or modify the object.